 Charlotte Balogh, Gab Contreras, & Liana Kangas

-Sit down with creators Charlotte Balogh, Gab Contreras, and Liana Kangas as we discuss what the Lower Your Sights project means to him, their contribution to the anthology, and their thoughts on the unifying power of art.
+Sit down with creators Charlotte Balogh, Gab Contreras, and Liana Kangas as we discuss what the Lower Your Sights project means to them, their contribution to the anthology, and their thoughts on the unifying power of art.

 Q: What does this project mean to you?

 A: For us, this is a project of hope and necessity.
 We believe the Lower Your Sights anthology is a unique opportunity for creators to put their hearts and artistic muscle behind something truly worthwhile.
 As an organization, Voices of Children has an exceptionally thoughtful approach to supporting those in need, and our pages are a small but mighty way to champion their efforts.

 Q: What is your contribution to Lower Your Sights?
 (Short Story, Pinup, Etc.)